Gomukhasana (Cow Face Pose) Information

 - It relieves stiffness in the shoulders and neck.

 - The Gomukhasana improves the posture by opening the chest area.

-- It is very good asana for hip joints.
+- It is a very good asana for hip joints.